MicrosoftDocs/Advertising/advertising/bingads-13/customer-billing-service/searchcoupons.md

 - python
 ---
 # SearchCoupons Service Operation - Customer Billing
-Searches for coupons that match a specified criteria from within the set of coupons where the supplied *userID* is identified as the *ownerCustomer*.
-The *ownerCustomer* designation is assigned to coupons which have been minted specifically for distribution by that user.
+Searches for coupons that match a specified criteria from within the set of coupons where the supplied *customerID* is identified as the *ownerCustomer*.
+The *ownerCustomer* designation is assigned to coupons at the time of minting.

 > [!NOTE]
-> SearchCoupons allows you to see which coupons associated with your account have been used and which are available.
-It doesn't return every coupon that is associated with your account.
+> SearchCoupons allows you to see which coupons associated with an *ownerCustomer* have been redeemed by which account.
+It may not return every coupon that is associated with your account.

 ::: zone pivot="soap"